WardLT/ai-project-template/docs/step-by-step.md

 My recommendation is to stick to formats that are easy to use in other codes, such as JSON, CSV, or HDF5.

-Once you are done with the notebook, be sure to "Restart and Run All" before saving it and commiting the notebook into your repository (i.e., `git add <your notebook>`, `git commit`).
+Once you are done with the notebook, be sure to "Restart and Run All" before saving it and committing the notebook into your repository (i.e., `git add <your notebook>`, `git commit`).
 Commit your data if it is small enough (<10 MB).

 ### Effective Jupyter